itsamekai/Auto-Reroll-CRK/README.md

 Orange rolls only option!
 It only stops if you roll _n_ amount of orange rolls.
 Purple roll does not count.

 Try not to pick >=3 rolls when using this, as it can be quite unrealistic probability wise.
 Unless you're using Chopsticks function with this, then it _may not_ be too bad.

+## Limit No. of Rolls
+You can choose how many times you wish to roll!

+If you choose 50, it will stop once it hits 50 rolls.
+Alternatively you can always press ESC to stop rolling.

 ## Steps to Use
 Different emulators has its own different ways to run. **GPG is the most consistent!**